chrisgom113/make-me-a-readme/demo/README.md

   ## Usage

-  User enters 'node index.js' to invoke the program.
-User is presented with a series of questions intended to get the title, description, usage, license, contributors, tests, and questions regarding  their project
+  User invokes program by entering “node index.js” into the command line and is presented with questions.
+User enters the main data elements found in a typical high-quality readme file in response to the questions.
+Once finished, user sees a newly-generated readme file in the “demo” folder of the repository.

   ## License